brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 Did you install pynput?
 This error will not occur if you installed it properly.
 If you have multiple versions of Python, make sure you are installing pynput on the same version as what you are running the script with.

 ### I got a SyntaxError
-Syntax errors are caused by you and these is nothing I can offer to fix it apart from telling you to read the error.
+Syntax errors are caused by you and there is nothing I can offer to fix it apart from telling you to read the error.
 They always say where the error is in the output using a ^.
-Generally people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
+Generally, people that get this issue have incorrect indentation, brackets in the wrong place or something spelt wrong.
 You can read about SyntaxError on Python's docs [here](https://docs.python.org/2/tutorial/errors.html#syntax-errors).

 ### How can I stop the listener?
 As documented at [https://pythonhosted.org/pynput/keyboard.html](https://pythonhosted.org/pynput/keyboard.html) you can use pynput.keyboard.Listener.stop() to stop listening.

-### "Open command window here" isn't shown when I shift right click?
+### "Open command window here" isn't shown when I shift right-click?
 Make sure you are holding down shift.
 If you are using new versions of Windows, this has been replaced by "Open PowerShell Window Here".
 Using this method will work exactly the same for this tutorial; so go ahead and use PowerShell.